Welcome to maintaining life's assets. You are now wondering whether you will have enough money in retirement to ensure you have an adequate lifestyle.

-We reviewed Rodney & Julie’s investment planning strategy, adjusted their asset allocation to reflect their goals and objectives.
+We reviewed Rodney and Julie’s investment planning strategy, adjusted their asset allocation to reflect their goals and objectives.
 They are likely to live another 30 years in retirement.

-We developed a strategy for Rodney & Julie around the timing of the sale of their investment property, and how they could minimize their capital gains tax liability.
+We developed a strategy for Rodney and Julie around the timing of the sale of their investment property, and how they could minimize their capital gains tax liability.

 We maintained some Life, Total Permanent Disability and Trauma insurance policies, to ensure the couple could stay together with the help of a full time nurse if anything was to happen.
 As the couple accumulated enough retirement assets these policies were cancelled.